Dealing with Anger

 The Core of Anger

 In 1976 I had my first boil.
 Beneath my skin emerged a red swollen protrusion about an inch in diameter.
 The inflamed mound soon had a snowcap as the infection made its way to the top.
-Eventually it erupted through the skin and the infection came gushing out relieving me of the pain.
-For the next few days the discharge continued to drain out and the boil receded.
+Eventually, it erupted through the skin and the infection came gushing out relieving me of the pain.
+For the next few days, the discharge continued to drain out and the boil receded.
 I was glad to have it over with until a friend of mine asked me “did you get the core out?”
 Since I hadn’t gotten the core of the boil out, although it appeared to have completely healed over, it again became infected.

 Moods or Mind States

 We all experience different moods or “mind states” that can change throughout the course of our day.
-In a loose sense we are all multiple personalities.
+In a loose sense, we are all multiple personalities.

-It is very helpful to identify as many of these “parts” or mind states and be aware of how they can take charge at any given moment.
+It is very helpful to identify many of these “parts” or mental states and be aware of how they can take charge at any given moment.
 Most people identify between 7 and 20 different parts—although some can identify more.
 Some universal mind states or “parts” that most people identify are the critical part—this part may be focused on criticizing everything you do or may focus on criticizing others (or both).
 Most everyone identifies one or more child parts.
 The child parts can be very needy and demanding generally corresponding to what they felt was lacking at a particular period of psychological development.

 The Effects of Negative Emotions

 The following is a dynamic example of this principle.
 In the South Pacific and some parts of Africa, villagers practice a unique form of logging.
-If a tree is too large to be felled with an ax, the natives will convene at the site of the tree every morning for about 1 month.
+If a tree is too large to be felled with an axe, the natives will convene at the site of the tree every morning for about 1 month.
 Every morning for maybe 30 minutes the natives will yell and scream at the tree.
 Predictably, after about 30 days of this screaming ritual, the tree falls over.

 What Predisposes Us to Anger and Resentment